TOTAL HIP REPLACEMENT SURGERY IN PLYMOUTH

 Like any surgical procedure, there are risks associated with hip replacement surgery.
 It’s important to note that the overall success rate of hip replacement surgeries is high, and most patients experience significant benefits.

-Here are some potential risks and complications associated with hip replacement surgery:
+Potential risks and complications associated with hip replacement surgery.

 Infections can occur at the surgical site or within the joint, requiring additional treatment including antibiotics, or even revision surgery to remove and replace the prosthetic joint.